L.A. Live: Peacock Theater and The Novo

-The venue has also hosted the finale of the seventh, eighth and ninth seasons of American Idol.
+The venue has also hosted the finale events of American Idol from 2008-2014.
 The 2010 MTV Video Music Awards were held at Microsoft Theater on September 12, 2010.

-The first scheduled event held at Microsoft Theatre was a concert featuring The Eagles and The Dixie Chicks on October 18, 2007.
-Recording artist John Mayer's live album Where the Light Is: John Mayer Live in Los Angeles was recorded at the Microsoft Theatre.
+The first scheduled event held at the Peacock Theater was a concert featuring the Eagles and the Dixie Chicks on October 18, 2007.
+Recording artist John Mayer's live album Where the Light Is: John Mayer Live in Los Angeles was recorded at the Peacock Theater.

+The Peacock Theater will host weightlifting during the 2028 Summer Olympics and powerlifting during the 2028 Summer Paralympics.

 Grammy Museum

 On May 8, 2007, it was announced that the National Academy of Recording Arts and Sciences would establish a museum dedicated to the history of the Grammy Awards.
 The museum opened in December 2008 for the Grammy Awards 50th anniversary.
 It consists of four floors with historical music artifacts.
 It has featured a number of exhibits, including the John Lennon Songwriter Exhibit, which was open from October 4, 2010, to March 31, 2011.

 Embedded on the sidewalks at the LA Live streets are bronze disks, similar to the Hollywood Walk of Fame, honoring each year's top winners, Record of the Year, Best New Artist, Album of the Year, and Song of the Year.